dsandili06/Artifakt-Labs/Writeups/CyberDefenders/TheCrime.md

 | Q1 | Based on the accounts of the witnesses and individuals close to the victim, it has become clear that the victim was interested in trading.
 This has led him to invest all of his money and acquire debt.
 Can you identify the SHA256 of the trading application the victim primarily used on his phone?
 -

-En la sección **Installed Apps (GMS) for user 0** de ALEAPP encontramos el listado completo de aplicaciones instaladas en el dispositivo (5 entradas).
-Entre ellas, además de múltiples versiones de Discord y YouTube, se identifica una aplicación con Bundle ID `com.ticno.olymptrade`, correspondiente a la plataforma de trading **OlympTrade**.
+En la sección **Installed Apps (GMS)** de ALEAPP encontramos el listado completo de aplicaciones instaladas en el dispositivo (5 entradas).
+Entre ellas, se identifica una aplicación con Bundle ID `com.ticno.olymptrade`, correspondiente a la plataforma de trading **OlympTrade**.
 En la columna SHA-256 Hash podemos leer directamente el hash del archivo APK instalado.

 <img width="1919" height="755" alt="1" src="https://github.com/user-attachments/assets/6c9a3577-c232-4679-99e2-4d02e2c3d19e" />